Cohort tests

 - Click Save Changes then Done.

-- On the review step, let’s choose to update Current people and future additions, though you can choose “Future additions only” if you don’t want to update users already in your database.
+- On the review step, let’s choose to update Current profiles and future additions, though you can choose “Future additions only” if you don’t want to update users already in your database.

-This sets us up for future cohort testing, as anyone who signs up in the future will randomly get an A or B value, in addition to our existing people.
+This sets us up for future cohort testing, as anyone who signs up in the future will randomly get an A or B value, in addition to our existing profiles.

 Now, we’re ready to test!

-Step 2: create a campaign to test your cohorts
+Step 2: create an automation to test your cohorts

-In this example, we’ll create a campaign to test how our cohorts’ behaviors change when we delay sending an email at different intervals.
-We’ll send the same email to people who view a product, but for one cohort, we’ll send after five minutes, and for the other, after 10 minutes.
+In this example, we’ll create an automation to test how our cohorts’ behaviors change when we delay sending an email at different intervals.
+We’ll send the same email to people who view a product.
+But for one cohort, we’ll send it five minutes after the event, and for the other, after 10 minutes.

-- Go to Campaigns and click Create Campaign.
+- Go to Automations and click Create Automation.
 Enter a name.

 - Select Event as the trigger.